Thinkers Lodge: Its History and Legacy by Cathy Eaton © 2018

 Eaton’s exploration of the lives of these intrepid men and women helps us understand the courage and commitment it took to spend their lives fighting for peaceful coexistence.
 Joseph Rotblat (the sole scientist to leave the Manhattan Project on moral grounds), Cyrus Eaton (host of the early Pugwash Conferences), Anne Eaton, Ruth Adams, and 22 scientists from both sides of the Iron Curtain convened for the 1957 Pugwash Conference as peace activists seeking to build a world that would not incinerate in a nuclear holocaust.

-Joseph Rotblat climbed out of a Jewish ghetto in Warsaw, Poland, to become a nuclear scientist, the heart of the Pugwash Conferences and a life-long peace activist.
-Born on a Pugwash farm in 1883, Cyrus Eaton alleviated the antagonism between Communist and Capitalist countries in his roles as controversial industrialist, generous philanthropist and passionate advocate for peace.
-Anne Eaton, confined to a wheel chair from polio, advocated for equal rights for women and African Americans.
+Joseph Rotblat climbed out of a Jewish ghetto in Warsaw, Poland, to become a nuclear scientist, the heart of the Pugwash Conferences and a lifelong peace activist.
+Born on a Pugwash farm in 1883, Cyrus Eaton alleviated the antagonism between Communist and Capitalist countries in his roles as a controversial industrialist, generous philanthropist and passionate advocate for peace.
+Anne Eaton, confined to a wheelchair from polio, advocated for equal rights for women and African Americans.
 The graciousness and hospitality of Cyrus and Anne Eaton captivated Pugwash Conference participants and generated attitudes of trust that led to consequential discussions on the responsibility scientists must take in the fight against nuclear confrontation.
-Charles Eaton, a Baptist minister and New Jersey Congressman, used his pulpit to establish sanctuaries, jobs, and security for impoverished parishioners and people devastated by war.
+Charles Eaton, a Baptist minister and New Jersey Congressman used his pulpit to establish sanctuaries, jobs, and security for impoverished parishioners and people devastated by war.

 Cathy Eaton interviewed dozens of people who worked at Thinkers Lodge.
 She recounts the stories of peace activists, of firefighters and villagers who saved the burning Lodge, of staff who served the guests, of conference drivers, of ship builders and space travelers, of architects and history teachers, of carpenters and mill owners.
 Their generosity of spirit, resiliency, and hard work created an ambience where visitors felt safe and able to share ideas that can lead to positive change in a world struggling with weapons of mass destruction and perilous climate change.